Pacific Motorway M1 Varsity Lakes to Burleigh

 Exit 87 will soon be transformed using an innovative DDI, which will provide a new way of managing existing traffic volumes and increasing demands.
 This new configuration will improve safety and keep large traffic volumes moving quickly.
 Find out more by viewing a video showing how the new Diverging Diamond Interchange will operate.

-Extend and relocate the Exit 85 northbound off-ramp
+Extended and relocated the new Exit 85 northbound off-ramp

-Currently the Exit 85 off-ramp at Reedy Creek joins the roundabout at Old Coach Road and Kingsmore Boulevard and this exit queues back onto the M1 during peak traffic times.
-The off-ramp will be extended by 250m to improve the safety of motorists and increase capacity on the off-ramp.
-The new off-ramp will connect directly to Old Coach Road near Woodland Park via a new signalised intersection.
+Now open: The former Exit 85 off-ramp at Reedy Creek, which previously joined the roundabout at Old Coach Road and Kingsmore Boulevard, would often queue back onto the M1 during peak traffic times.
+The new extended off-ramp, now located 200m north of the former off-ramp, will improve motorist safety and increase capacity in this location of the road network.
+The new off-ramp connects directly to Old Coach Road near Woodland Park via a new signalised intersection.

 Active transport connections